yetanotherco/yet-another-bridge/README.md

 2. Declare and Deploy: We sequentially declare and deploy the contracts, and connect it to our Ethereum smart contract.

-### First alternative: automatic deploy and connect of Escrow and YABTransfer
+### First alternative: automatic deploy and connect of Escrow and PaymentRegistry

    ```bash
       make starknet-deploy-and-connect